For your convenience, many of the products we link too are affiliate links which means we may earn money if you purchase a product we recommend.

 If you want or need to lose weight, the first thing you should cut out is sugar.
 It causes spikes in your blood sugar, which then makes your body produce a large amount of insulin to pull the sugar out of your system (and convert it to body fat).

 The sad little side effect of that process is that your blood sugar goes on a roller coaster ride that will leave you hungry and craving more sugary treats.

 What Sugar and Cocaine Have In Common

 Here’s a scary fact: When scientists took MRI images of the brains of people consuming sugar and highly addictive drugs like cocaine, the same pleasure centers in the brain started lighting up.
-Sounds pretty scary doesn’t it?
+Sounds pretty scary, doesn’t it?
 But what does it actually mean to your brain and your overall health?

 That means that it will alter your brain chemistry and over time you start to crave more and more sugar.
 The urge for your next sweet fix comes more frequently and you will need to consume it in larger quantities.
 Like any other drug, sugar comes with some pretty scary side effects.
-Not being able to fit into your favorite pair of jeans because of your cookie addiction is going to be the least of your problems.
+Not being able to fit into your favorite pair of jeans because your cookie addiction is going to be the least of your problems.

-Yes, there will be weight gain brought on my consuming too much sugar, but with it you’ll also increase your risk of developing Type II Diabetes, heart disease, high blood pressure and an increased risk of stroke.
+Yes, there will be weight gain brought on by consuming too much sugar, but with it, you’ll also increase your risk of developing Type II Diabetes, heart disease, high blood pressure and an increased risk of stroke.
 Add to that the extra stress the added weight puts on your joints and tendons and how much harder it is to get enough oxygen pumping through your body.
 It’s no wonder people feel crappy as they put on weight and should quit sugar.

 Sugar is truly addictive.